nomades/camps/indie_camp_kerbors_2016/reparation_openrov.md

 # Réparation d'un OpenROV

-Article originellement publié sur [www.hack-your-brain.com][9], je le republie ici pour partager l'expérience aux autres participants du SummerCamp et toute autre personne qui pourrait être intéressée.
+Article originellement publié sur www.hack-your-brain.com, je le republie ici pour partager l'expérience aux autres participants du SummerCamp et toute autre personne qui pourrait être intéressée, Fanrçois Dupayrat.

 _There is a summary in English at the end in case you just want to repair your ROV and be on your way._